mtekk/WP-Lynx/readme.txt

 == Installation ==

 Please visit [WP Lynx's](http://mtekk.us/code/wp-lynx/#installation "WP Lynx's project page's installation section.") project page for installation and usage instructions.

+== Screenshots ==
+1. This screenshot shows the Edit Post page with two Lynx Prints in the post and the Add Lynx Print button
+2. This screenshot shows the Add Lynx Print screen with two Lynx Prints in queue to be added to the current post

 == Changelog ==
 = 1.0.0 =